 - Simulates switches with 8, 100 or 1000 ports

 - The traffic counters for each port are constantly updated to simulate data passing through the virtual switch

-- For the 8-port switch, the type of traffic pattern simulation can be set
+- For the 8-port switch, you can set the type of traffic pattern simulation

 - HTTP Server: The web server always answers with one of two HTML blocks (intervals and repetition can be set by the user)

 - FTP Server: Simulates an FTP server that accepts login requests and sends the number of available files